TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-selfmanaged/get-started.md

 At the end of this process you will have a Tyk environment running locally and a simple Go plugin executing on each API request.

-Go plugins are the recommended plugin type and suitable for virtually most use cases.
+Go plugins are the recommended plugin type and suitable for most use cases.
 ## Prerequisites

 * docker & docker-compose